 Complete the circuit by connecting the audio cables to both devices.
 This is done by inserting RCA or another cable in the audio output jack of the projector.
 Insert the opposite end of the cables into the Audio In jack on the speakers or audio receiver.

 But before carrying out the connection ensure that the devices are powered off carefully.
 As you are done with the connection, place both projector and speaker in the exact location with proper arrangements.
 Now you are ready to get the audio.

 Turn on Projector & Speakers Test the Audio Signal

 Done with all the connections?
 Now you should connect the equipment to the power turn on all the equipment.
 Turn on the projector and the speakers and the sound from the projector will be sent to the external speakers.
 Now it’s the turn of testing the audio coming from the system.

 Have you tested the audio?
-Are you getting the right audio from the speakers?
+Are you getting the right by connecting speakers?
 If not then it might be a little problem with the audio cable that results in sound coming from the projector speaker instead of the external speakers. you should check if the audio cable is plugged into the correct ports of the Projector and speakers.
 If not, the improper connection makes it difficult to transmit the sound signals.